Video Series Highlights the Role of Urban Gardens in Biodiversity Conservation and Sustainable Development

 News

-UNU-IAS has launched a new video series featuring the traditional gardens of Kanazawa city, Japan to highlight the role of urban nature in preserving biodiversity and promoting sustainable development.
+UNU-IAS has launched a video series featuring the traditional gardens of Kanazawa city, Japan to highlight the role of urban nature in preserving biodiversity and promoting sustainable development.

 “These gardens are a significant part of urban nature,” said Juan Pastor Ivars (Research Associate, UNU-IAS), providing a space for residents to connect with the natural environment as well as an ecosystem for local species.
 The first video titled “Kanazawa, a City Blessed by Water” focuses on water as a key feature of urban gardens.
 It shows how the water flowing through Kanazawa’s canals and gardens sustains plants and animals, and contributes to the well-being of residents.